Empirical quantification of predictive uncertainty due to model discrepancy by training with an ensemble of experimental designs: an application to ion channel kinetics: Methods

 \subsection{Application to an ion current model}

 We now turn our attention to an applied problem in which dynamical systems are used to model cellular electrophysiology.
-We apply our methods to two special cases of model discrepancy using synthetic data generation.
+We apply our methods to two special cases of model discrepancy using synthetically generated data.

 Firstly, we introduce a common paradigm for modelling macroscopic currents in electrically excitable cells, so-called \emph{Markov models} \citep{rudy_computational_2006,fink_markov_2009}.
 In this setting, the term `Markov model' is often used to refer to systems of ODEs where the state variables describe the proportional occupancy of some small collection of `states', and the model parameters affect transition rates between these states.
-These models may be seen as a special case of the more general ODE model introduced in Section~\ref{sec:general_method}.
-Moreover, we briefly introduce some relevant electrophysiology and provide a detailed overview of our computational methods.
+These models are discussed in Section~\ref{sec:markov_models} and may be seen as a special case of the more general ODE model introduced in Section~\ref{sec:general_method}.
+Additionally, in Section~\ref{sec:protocols}, we briefly introduce some relevant electrophysiology and in Section~\ref{sec:computational_methods}, we provide a detailed overview of our computational methods.